brenthuisman/par2deep/README.md

 ## Install

-You can now use pip!
+If you have Python installed, you can use pip!
 Make sure to update pip before installation (PyQt5 won't install without a recent pip).
-On Windows, you make have to run `python` for `python3` and `pip` for `pip3`.
+On Windows, you may have to run `python` for `python3` and `pip` for `pip3`.

     $ pip3 install -U pip
     $ pip3 install par2deep --user

+If you use Windows, and do not have Python installed, you can grab an installer [here](https://github.com/brenthuisman/par2deep/releases).
+These msi packages are generated created with the `cx_Freeze` package using the `setup_cx.py` script:

+    $ python3 setup_cx.py bdist_msi

-Or clone/download this repo and install manually with:
+Alternatively, clone/download this repo and install:

     $ python3 setup.py install --user

-Or run directly with:
+Or run directly:

     $ python3 par2deep

-Alternatively, if you have installed the `cx_Freeze` package, you can generate an msi package for Windows.
-Adapt `setup_cx.py` to suit your needs (most importantly, the icon of your choice) and then build the `.msi` file in `/dist`:

-    $ python3 setup_cx.py bdist_msi

 ## Usage